-Anyone who believes they are experiencing COVID-19 symptoms and does not have a primary care provider can call the Lawrence-Douglas County Public Health Coronavirus hotline, 785-856-4343.
-We have nurses online to provide initial screening and if needed, directions on how to get tested.
+Anyone who believes they are experiencing COVID-19 symptoms and does not have a primary care provider can call Lawrence-Douglas County Public Health, 785-843-3060.

-The website, GoGetTested.com, is the best resource for a complete list of COVID testing options in the community.
+The website GoGetTested.com/Kansas is the best resource for a complete list of COVID testing options in the community.
 You can make an appointment on the website for a test in the parking lot at Walmart, 3300 Iowa St., in Lawrence.

 If anyone is in need potential testing on the weekend or holiday weekend, screening and possible testing options include: